Apply yourself to psychology

 Careers in psychology

-Earn your master’s degree in psychology from Lynn and leave with a valuable skill set that you can apply to a career in applied psychology right away, including:
+Earn your master’s degree in psychology from Lynn and leave with a valuable skill set that you can apply to a career in psychology right away, including:

 - Market research analyst